 lecturing at NKU

-Originally, this website supported the public relations courses I taught at Northern Kentucky University.
-Since I've retired it's become a supplemental textbook for scores of schools and a handy reference for public relations practitioners, especially those preparing for professional accreditation or certification.
+Initially, this website was used for public relations courses I taught at Northern Kentucky University, but now it's used as a supplemental textbook at scores of schools and as a reference source by both students and public relations practitioners, especially those seeking professional accreditation or certification.

-The cornerstone of the site are my Online Readings in Public Relations, roughly a hundred textbook-style articles, tipsheets, and fill-in-the-blank templates for dozens of public relations topics and projects.
+The cornerstone of the site is Online Readings in Public Relations, about 100 textbook-style articles, tipsheets, and fill-in-the-blank templates explaining various public relations projects and planning practices.

-This site is maintained by: Professor Emeritus Michael Turney, Ph.D., ABC
+The site is maintained by Northern Kentucky University Professor Emeritus Michael Turney, Ph.D., ABC.

 Online Readings in